aashikkk/books-api/README.md

 One of the most popular NoSQL databases is MongoDB.

-This course will give you insight about
+This will give you insight about

 Rest API using NodeJS